Lightcurves of the Karin family asteroids: Analysis and results

 At first, we estimate a rough rotational period of asteroid by using the data obtained from consecutive observing nights.
 Here we employed two different algorithms to examine a periodicity in the lightcurve data: Lomb's Spectral Analysis \citep[LSA, ][]{lomb76}, and the WindowCLEAN Analysis \citep[WCA, ][]{roberts87}.
 WCA incorporates a discrete Fourier transform and the CLEAN algorithm \citep{hogbom74}, and it was used for detection of multiple periods on asteroid (4179) Toutatis \citep{mueller2002}.
 Using the two different method, when the highest spectral powers of spin periods obtained by by both the analyses are consistent to each other, the corresponding period was used as the ``true'' spin period of the asteroid.
 When the spectrum powers obtained by each of the methods differ from each other, ??????????. }

-To construct synthesized lightcurves of asteroids from the observational data, we followed a sequence proposed by \citet{harris89}.
+To construct composite lightcurves of asteroids from the observational data, we followed a sequence proposed by \citet{harris89}.
 The actual procedure is described in our previous publications \citep{dermawan2002,dermawan2011,yoshida2004a}.
 Principally, it is an iterative repetition of frequency analysis and fitting to Fourier series.
 We employed two different algorithms to examine periodicities in the lightcurve data: Lomb's Spectral Analysis \citep[LSA, ][]{lomb76} and the WindowCLEAN Analysis \citep[WCA, ][]{roberts87}.
 WCA incorporates a discrete Fourier transform as well as the CLEAN algorithm \citep{hogbom74}, and \citet{mueller2002} adopted WCA when they detected multiple rotational periodicities of asteroid (4179) Toutatis.
-When the frequency analysis has been done, we fit the lightcurve with a Fourier series.
-We have to be particularly careful when we combine the lightcurves derived from several observing runs because they generally have different zero-level magnitudes.
-We combine the lightcurves of multiple observing runs based on these zero-levels to obtain our final result.
+When the frequency analysis is done, we fit the lightcurve with a Fourier series.
+We have to be particularly careful when we combine lightcurves derived from several observing runs because they generally have different lightcurve-mean magnitudes.
+See Section \ref{subsec:combineLCs} for details of how we combined the lightcurves obtained from multiple observing runs.

 \comment{

 \begin{itemize} \item First, we calculate the reduced magnitude of the asteroid $H(\alpha,t)$ at the solar phase angle $\alpha$ at time $t$.
 It is expressed as $H(\alpha,t) = m(\alpha,t) - 5\log_{10} (r \Delta$) where $m(\alpha,t)$ is the apparent magnitude at the solar phase angle $\alpha$ at time $t$, $r$ is the distance between the Sun and the asteroid, and $\Delta$ is the distance between the Earth and the asteroid.